Updated October 2017

 or our Editors' Choice Platypus Duthie A.M.
 10

-If you load down an ultralight pack with too much weight, the comfort level will quickly diminish and conversely, if you tend to carry a minimum of items and only partially fill your hydration bladder, a larger pack may be overkill.
-Having too large of a pack isn't necessarily uncomfortable, but creates an excess of material which may move around and is excess dead weight.
+If you load down an ultralight pack with too much weight, the comfort level will quickly diminish and conversely, if you tend to carry a minimum of items and only partially fill your hydration bladder, a more extensive pack may be overkill.
+Having too large of a model isn't necessarily uncomfortable, but may create an excess of material or allow the contents of the bag to move around.
 These factors can decrease your overall comfort.

 Hydration pack testing the in the Tahoe area this spring included backcountry skiing.
 The model shown here is the Duthie, by Platypus.
 It earned a high score in the comfort metric and is our Editors' Choice.

 When we tested, we tried to keep our comparison loads similarly weighted.
-For hiking, we typically carried a light jacket, 1.5 liters of water, a couple nutrition bars, lip balm, and sunscreen.
-For biking overall, we brought the same items but increased the water to 2.0 liters.
+For hiking, we typically carried a light jacket, 1.5 liters of water, a couple of nutrition bars, lip balm, and sunscreen.
+For biking, we brought the same items, plus some biking essentials like a spare tube, pump, multi-tool, and increased the water to 2.0 liters.

 The Raptor 10, an offering from Osprey, sports comfortable straps and is a top scorer for its overall high level of comfort.

 Beyond these basics, we had several wild card scenarios, like spring backcountry skiing.
-Some of our packs like the smaller CamelBak models and the TETON Sports Trailrunner 2.0
+Some of our packs like the smaller CamelBak models, the lumber style packs, and the TETON Sports Trailrunner 2.0

 The Best Buy Syncro at the top of a Sierra Nevada peak, getting ready to ski down.
 This model earned a near perfect 9 out of 10 for comfort.

-Once the general pack size is determined, it's time to look at the overall construction of the hydration pack.
-We found our test models had three basic foundations: No real frame like our Top Pick for a Lightweight Hydration Pack CamelBak Rogue
+Once the general pack size is determined, it's time to look at the overall construction of the hydration pack and test how it supports and carries a load.
+We found our test models had three basic foundations: No frame like our Top Pick for a Lightweight Hydration Pack CamelBak Rogue

 , light wire frame like our Editors' Choice Platypus Duthie A.M.
 10